crossplane/crossplane/design/design-doc-external-secret-stores.md

-This approach has the advantage of not introducing hard dependencies to Crossplane and also would be more scalable if/once we want to add support for more Secret Stores. _However, this option introduces an upfront complexity especially around deployment of Crossplane and providers mostly related to securing the communication between plugins._
+This approach has the advantage of not introducing hard dependencies to Crossplane and also would be more scalable if/once we want to add support for more secret stores. _However, this option introduces an upfront complexity especially around deployment of Crossplane and providers mostly related to securing the communication between plugins._